giladnavot/DEMO-pydantic/.swm/discriminator-application-in-pydantic.nrjr28pd.sw.md

 # Dumping the model as a dictionary

-The function `model_dump` is used to generate a dictionary representation of the model, optionally specifying which fields to include or exclude.
+The function <SwmToken path="/pydantic/main.py" pos="325:3:3" line-data="    def model_dump(">`model_dump`</SwmToken> is used to generate a dictionary representation of the model, optionally specifying which fields to include or exclude.

 ```python
     def model_dump(